wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/e. Windows Node Installation/lesson.md

 1. Install Java (OpenJDK 8).
     Please, note, if you already have OpenJDK 11 installed, there is no need to roll it back to OpenJDK 8.
     The node Installation is supported in both the 8th and the 11th versions.
-    Install OpenJDK8 from this [link](https://access.redhat.com/documentation/en-us/openjdk/8/html/installing_and_using_openjdk_8_for_windows/openjdk8-windows-installation-options).
+    Install OpenJDK8 as mentioned in the [documentation](https://access.redhat.com/documentation/en-us/openjdk/8/html/installing_and_using_openjdk_8_for_windows/openjdk8-windows-installation-options).

-    Now check the JDK version with the following command:
+    Check the JDK version with the following command:

     ```
     java -version